 You would typically add the above code to the Clicked event for a menu item or a command button on one of the application windows.

-For more information For more information on system objects related to synchronization, and their functions, events, and properties, see MLSynchronization, MLSync, and SyncParm in the online Help.
+For more information on system objects related to synchronization, and their functions, events, and properties, see MLSynchronization, MLSync, and SyncParm in the online Help.

 Auxiliary objects for MobiLink synchronization